robsonala/laravel-crypto-user/README.md

 ];
 ...
 ```
+## Extra features:

-## STEP 5 - You must the key always you update the user's password
+## You must the key always you update the user's password
 ```
 ...
 use Robsonala\CryptoUser\Services\Actions;